eic/eic-smear/README.md

 is intended to be readable and give insight how to generate compiled code.

-You can use them with the supplied test files,
+You can use them with the supplied test files which cmake copies into your build directory:
 ```
  ./tests/qaplots -i tests/ep_lowQ2.20x250.small.txt -det handbook
 ```